What State financial assistance programs are available for my business?

 Programs Coming Soon:

 NJ Economic Recovery Act 2020 - A package of tax incentive, financing, and grant programs that will address the ongoing economic impacts of the COVID-19 pandemic and build a stronger, fairer New Jersey economy.
-There are over 15 planned programs, including a mix of tax incentives, financing options, and grant programs.
 The New Jersey Economic Development Authority (NJEDA) is asking businesses for feedback to inform the design of these programs.
 Share your feedback, and improve the structure of these state-led business programs at https://www.njeda.com/economicrecoveryact.

 Programs Currently Open:

-NJEDA Community Development Finance Institution (CDFI) Emergency Loan Loss Reserve Fund – A $10 million capital reserve fund to take a first loss position on CDFI loans that provide low interest working capital to micro businesses.
-This will allow CDFIs to withstand loan defaults due to the outbreak, which will allow them to provide more loans at lower interest rates to microbusinesses affected by the outbreak.
-Only NJ-based CDFIs are eligible for these programs.
+NJEDA Community Development Financial Institution (CDFI) Emergency Loan Loss Reserve Fund – A capital reserve fund to take a first loss position on CDFI loans that provide low interest working capital to micro businesses.
+This allows CDFIs to withstand loan defaults due to COVID-19, which allows them to provide more loans at lower interest rates to microbusinesses affected by the pandemic.
+Only New Jersey-based CDFIs are eligible for this programs.

 Programs That Have Closed: